TomatenKuchenDEV/docs/docs/suggest.md

 :::caution

-Users cannot vote on a suggestion if this channel is set and the suggestion is replied to using the `reply` command.
+Users cannot vote on a suggestion anymore if this channel is set and the suggestion is replied to using the `reply` command.

 :::

 ### Pending

-Sets a channel in which new suggestions are collected to be allowed by moderators.
+Sets a channel in which new suggestions are collected to be allowed manually.

 All users which have access to the channel can accept or deny them.

 ### Buttons or reactions